-Research in the García-Sastre lab focuses on a wide variety viral pathogens, as well as host-pathogen interactions, and vaccine and anti-viral drug development.
+Research in the García-Sastre lab focuses on a wide variety of viral pathogens, as well as host-pathogen interactions, and vaccine and anti-viral drug development.

 A major focus of the lab is on influenza virus research.
 Influenza viruses are globally important human pathogens infecting up to 500 million people annually.
 With the recent emergence of highly pathogenic avian influenza (HPAI) strains, there is a pressing need to understand the pathogenesis of influenza A and develop vaccines and therapies.
 The García-Sastre laboratory investigates the molecular biology of influenza viruses and several other negative strand RNA viruses.
 Dr. García-Sastre’s lab developed reverse genetics techniques that allow for the generation of recombinant influenza viruses from plasmid DNA.
 This work has led to major breakthroughs in revealing the molecular basis of influenza virus pathogenicity.